 Finally, if you don’t try, you’ll never succeed.

 It might not be pretty, and you might not get far at first, but you have to practice what you want to achieve.
 And what you want to achieve is perfect pull-up form.

 I’d recommend trying to do pull-ups three times per week in your fitness plan, but you can use different pull-up variations.

 For example, on Monday, you can perform negative pull-ups; on Wednesday, you can try assisted pullups, and on Friday, give it your best effort and try to perform a single (or more) classic pull-up.

-Guys, if you practice pull-ups with the form that I’m about to breakdown for you, I promise you’ll be doing more advanced pullup variations in no time.
+Guys, if you practice pull-ups with the proper form that I’m about to breakdown for you, I promise you’ll be doing more advanced pullup variations in no time.

 Some examples of advanced pull-up moves include weighted pull-ups, strict pull-ups (time under tension pullups), and L-sit pullups.

 Okay, now let’s get started with how to do a pullup… a proper pull-up.

 To kick off this pull-up guide, I’m going to cover several prerequisites that you’ll want to change or improve.